zeeshanhyder/angular-tag-cloud/README.md

 # angular-tag-cloud
 Create simple and clean tag clouds in angular with this library.
-This library is based on [Lucaong's jQCloud](https://github.com/lucaong/jQCloud) which is jQuery tag cloud library.
+This library is angular port of [Lucaong's jQCloud](https://github.com/lucaong/jQCloud) library.

 ## Installation